termoxin/subtitles-parallelizer/README.md

 ## parseBoth

-The function takes settings and return two parallelized subtitles (for instance, to parallelize two different subtitles in different languages)
+The function takes settings and returns two parallelized subtitles (for instance, to parallelize two different subtitles in different languages)

 **Returns**: the tuple (array with two items), where items are the data structures of the same output